gdalle/HiddenMarkovModels.jl/README.md

 ## Main features

 This package is **generic**.
-Observations can be arbitrary Julia objects, not just scalars or arrays.
-Their distributions only need to implement `rand(rng, dist)` and `logdensityof(dist, x)` from [DensityInterface.jl](https://github.com/JuliaMath/DensityInterface.jl).
+Observations can be arbitrary Julia objects, not just scalars or arrays, because their distributions only need to implement `rand(rng, dist)` and `logdensityof(dist, x)` ([DensityInterface.jl](https://github.com/JuliaMath/DensityInterface.jl)).
-Number types are not restricted to floating point, and automatic differentiation is supported in forward mode ([ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl)) and reverse mode ([ChainRules.jl](https://github.com/JuliaDiff/ChainRules.jl)).
+Number types are not restricted to floating point, and automatic differentiation is supported in forward mode ([ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl)).
+Time-heterogeneous or controlled HMMs are supported out of the box.

 This package is **fast**.
 All the inference functions have allocation-free versions, which leverage efficient linear algebra subroutines.
-Multithreading is used to parallelize computations across sequences, and compatibility with various array types is ensured.
-We include extensive benchmarks against Julia and Python competitors thanks to [BenchmarkTools.jl](https://github.com/JuliaCI/BenchmarkTools.jl) and [PythonCall.jl](https://github.com/cjdoris/PythonCall.jl).
+We will include extensive benchmarks against Julia and Python competitors ([BenchmarkTools.jl](https://github.com/JuliaCI/BenchmarkTools.jl) + [PythonCall.jl](https://github.com/cjdoris/PythonCall.jl)).

 This package is **reliable**.
-It gives the same results as the previous reference package [HMMBase.jl](https://github.com/maxmouchet/HMMBase.jl) up to numerical accuracy.
+It gives the same results as the previous reference package ([HMMBase.jl](https://github.com/maxmouchet/HMMBase.jl)) up to numerical accuracy.
-The test suite incorporates quality checks with [Aqua.jl](https://github.com/JuliaTesting/Aqua.jl), as well as linting and type stability checks with [JET.jl](https://github.com/aviatesk/JET.jl).
+The test suite incorporates quality checks ([Aqua.jl](https://github.com/JuliaTesting/Aqua.jl)), as well as type stability analysis ([JET.jl](https://github.com/aviatesk/JET.jl)).
 A detailed documentation will help you find the functions you need.

-But this package is **limited in scope**.
-It is designed for HMMs with a small number of states, because memory and runtime scale quadratically (even if the transitions are sparse).
-It is also meant to perform best on a CPU, and not tested at all on GPUs.

 ## Contributing